Adaptable Method for Crystal Design across Diverse Constraints and Objectives with Pretrained Property Predictors: Additional implementation and computational settings

-In Section~\ref{section:perov_experiments}, we tuned the loss coefficient for the perovskite identity classifier from the set ${1, 10}$ and selected 10 as the best value.
-In Section~\ref{section:huge_perov_experiments}, we additionally introduced a predictor for whether a crystal contains more than 100 atoms, with a loss coefficient also selected from ${1, 10}$; 10 was selected as the optimal weight.
+In Section~\ref{sec__perov_experiments}, we tuned the loss coefficient for the perovskite identity classifier over the set $\{1, 10\}$ and selected 10 as the best value.
+For $3\times3\times3$-size cells, we additionally introduced a predictor for whether a crystal contains more than 100 atoms, with a loss coefficient also selected from $\{1, 10\}$; 10 was selected as the optimal weight.
 Ideally, by combining this predictor with the perovskite identity classifier, the model is expected to generate large perovskite structures such as \(3 \times 3 \times 3\) or \(3 \times 3 \times 4\) cells.

 To ensure a fair comparison, CDVAE began optimization from the same initial structures as SMOACS in all experiments.
-In Section~\ref{section:perov_experiments}, we also confirmed that starting optimization from perovskite structures within the dataset did not significantly affect the results.
+In Section~\ref{sec__perov_experiments}, we also confirmed that starting optimization from perovskite structures within the dataset did not significantly affect the results.

 It is worth noting that the MEGNet dataset is predominantly electrically neutral.
 Therefore, we did not explicitly perform optimization for charge neutrality during latent optimization, as the generative model is naturally guided toward electrically neutral structures through learning from this dataset.